fortyoneplustwo/notestamp-backend/README.md

   *Note*: Need to implement a regular cleanup of the revoked tokens database.

 # Schema
-User schema holds account information including an array of objects containing metadata of their saved projects.
+User schema includes a list of saved projects (metadata).
 MongoDB's document storage paradigm fits this schema well.

 # File storage
-Note files and media files are stored in two separate S3 buckets.
-A file's path is not stored in the user schema, but rather computed by the backend upon each request.
+Content files i.e. notes and media are stored in S3 buckets (one for notes files, the other for media files).
+A file's path is not stored in the user schema, but rather at run time on the server.

 *Insight*: In case the user wants to have several projects with the same media, we want to avoid storing copies of large media files.
-Therefore separating the metadata (on the database) from the project files (on the file system) allows multiple projects to point to the same media file.
+Therefore separating the metadata (on the database) from the content files (on the file system) allows multiple projects to point to the same media file.

 # API
-`POST /auth/register`: Create an account with payload data
+`POST /auth/register` Create an account with payload data.
-Payload: JSON containing email and password.

-#
+`POST /auth/signin` Sign in to an existing account.
+Sets cookies and returns user data.
+`DELETE /auth/signout` Sign out of account.
+Refresh token gets revoked.
+`DELETE /auth/remove` Delete user account.

+`POST /home/upload` Save a project.
+If project does not exist, create a new one.
+Returns updated directory.
+`GET /home/open` Get project data.
+Returns project metadata from database and content from file system.
+`GET /home/list` Return a list of the user's projects.
+`DELETE /home/delete` Delete a project.
+Returns updated directory.

 # Takeaways
 - Asynchronous programming can be tricky.
 Keep it simple and avoid deeply nested logic.